cargomedia/bipbip/docu/services.md

 }
 ```

-Metric type will be set to `gauge` by default. `unit` type is ignored in this mode.
+Metric type will be set to `gauge` by default.

 #### Advanced mode schema
 In advanced mode the plugins expects data with metric `type` and `unit` defined in JSON returned by command.